 While moderate itchiness and skin flakes are often fully treatable at home with OTC treatments, we also recommend seeing a dermatologist in cases of more severe skin allergies or reactions, or if you’re noticing that your condition is worsening over time.

 So, in summary, there are a host of reasons why you may be experiencing flaking from a dry, itchy scalp.
-We’ve worked tirelessly to give you the easiest and fastest way to treat your dandruff with beautiful and effective ingredients to revive your scalp.
-Best of all, our scientifically-formulated and dermatologically-tested dandruff care products are shipped directly to your doorstep.
+Using a shampoo formulated with Zinc Pyrithione is the easiest and fastest way to treat your dandruff.
+Best of all, our scientifically-formulated and dermatologically-tested dandruff and scalp care products are shipped directly to your doorstep.
 Learn more about what we do and how we do it here.